18F/handbook/docs/10-ux/services/research/user-personas-guide.md

 ## What it is:

-Personas are representations of key audience segments that provide a clear picture of target audiences’ expectations, goals and values.
+Personas are representations of key audience segments that provide a clear picture of target audiences' expectations, goals and values.
 In other words, personas are "models of the people for whom we believe we are solving a problem" (*Lean UX*).

 Typically, design personas are based on extensive field research and real people.
 "Proto-personas" are based on best guesses and assumptions rather than extensive user research.
 Following a *Lean UX* approach, the team creates proto-personas to capture assumptions, and then adjusts personas and designs as they learn from ongoing research.